 That’s it.
 No weird transition.
 Perfect webinar :)

 4. Avoid awkward moments

 Last small checks and you’re good to go.
 Those checks can avoid awkward moments:

 - Turn off your notifications (on your computer and your phone, you don't want to get distracted during your live webinar)

 - Clean that browsing history.
 You NEVER know.
 When you do a demo don’t let that come in your way.

 - Clean your desktop.
-You don’t want to look messy.
+You don’t want it to look messy.

-Well, we hope this helped you.
+We hope this helped you.
 Let us know if you have any comment.
-If you think of something else that we missed, please share!
+If you think of something else we should add to our webinar setup checklist, please share!